 We learned as much from a certain NBA star, but former Clevelanders of all disciplines are paying more attention to the forces pulling them back home.
 Simultaneously, intelligent, talented people with few or no connections here are deciding to build careers and lives in Cleveland.

-Yes, it feels good to be wanted, particularly when brain gain
+Yes, it feels good to be wanted, particularly when brain gain is involved.

 “Usually when people are moving or migrating anywhere, they’re coming with maybe a different motivation or outlook,” says Jade Davis, who moved here just two months ago.
 “Those different motivations and outlooks spur activity, and that activity lifts everyone’s opportunities.”